+Good timing on this.
+I play at church and have been playing thru my amp (GK MB115) going direct.
 They want to eliminate the floor monitors and have us use in ear monitors with our own "mixing stations" and have the bass guitar going directly into a direct box, eliminating the amp.

 I know they're going to supply something but I don't know what.
 I'm wondering if I should buy my own direct box or something that will give me some tonal control.
 Offhand I was thinking about a Tech21 VT bass pedal, but I don't have any experience with these things because I've always played thru an amp.

 I also play in a 1,000 seat auditorium at church every week, and have used the IEM/AVIOM setup for about 3 years now.
 Before that I had a floor wedge (I have literally never used an amp in our sanctuary, it's never been needed, always gone direct, so my experience is totally biased towards an amp-free lifestyle...
 Sorta.
 But more on that later...).